Congratulations to the Class of 2016!

-Becoming a local Master Gardener is the perfect way to combine your love for gardening or landscaping with your desire to help your neighbors and community.
-Contact me to find out more about our fun group and how you can join!
+Becoming a University of Florida Institute of Food & Agricultural Sciences (UF/IFAS) Extension Martin County Master Gardener Volunteer is the perfect way to combine your love for gardening or landscaping with your desire to help your neighbors and community.
+The purpose of the program is to educate and prepare horticultural volunteers, using research-based materials and resources from the University of Florida.
+The volunteers then assist UF/IFAS Extension Martin County and in effect “extend” our reach and benefit to the community.
+Contact me to find out more about our fun group of volunteers, who are active in a variety of interesting projects, and to learn how you can join!

-The Master Gardener Training Program is demanding and intensive.
-Formal classroom work constitutes more than half of the 60-hour training period.
-Subjects include basic botany, soils, fertilizers, vegetables, citrus, turf grasses, entomology, pest management, house plants ornamentals, diseases and related topics.
-Our next class will start on September 3, 2013.
+The UF/IFAS Extension Martin County Master Gardener Training Program is demanding and intensive.
+Formal classroom work constitutes more than half of the 70-hour training period.
+Subjects include basic botany, soils, fertilizers, vegetables, citrus, turf grasses, ornamentals, entomology, pesticide safety, plant pathology and related topics.
+Class materials are based on a state-wide curriculum developed by UF/IFAS Extension faculty.

 Master Gardener Activities

 As the Master Gardeners assist the Extension Service Agent and staff, they are in effect "extending the Extension Service."
-As such, they provide advice and recommendation which have been well documented as a result of experimentation and testing and are approved by the University of Florida.
+The volunteers provide advice and recommendations which have been well documented through research and peer review at the University of Florida.

 Master Gardener Selection

-Selection to become a candidate for the Florida Master Gardener Training Program is not predicated on prior training, education, knowledge or experience.
+Selection to become a candidate for the UF/IFAS Extension Martin County Master Gardener Training Program is not predicated on prior training, education, knowledge or experience.
 Neither do age, sex, nor physical handicap dictate selection.
-Gardening experience and knowledge are always helpful but they are by no means a requirement for selection for the Master Gardener Training Program.
+Gardening experience and knowledge are always helpful, but they are by no means a requirement for selection for the Master Gardener Training Program.
+The 70-hour training program, combined with the required annual continuing education, will equip you with the basic knowledge you will need to begin your rewarding experience as a Martin County Master Gardener Volunteer.

 Martin County Master Gardener